 Add ingredients to a Vitamix and process on the soup setting (or on highest speed until heated and steaming).
 When it’s done, you’ll have the creamiest, yummiest hot chocolate you’ve ever had, filling you until lunch and giving you lots of clean energy!

 *If you are cleansing and/or suspect you have a big problem with candida, try cutting this down to 1 date or use stevia as a sweetener.

 I don’t miss cheese the way I used to.
 I feel so much better without it that it’s hard to really miss it.
 However, I still love the creamy cheesiness in this incredible recipe from Oh She Glows!

 Every time I’ve done a workshop about cleansing, I try to make and serve this dip.
 After my guests are half-way through eating it, I say to them “by the way, this is entirely dairy-free”.
 It’s fun to watch the amazement on the faces of even the most passionate cheese-lovers.
 It’s just that good!
 And, better yet, you don’t feel bloated after eating it – just nutritiously satisfied!

 So, you see, there is life after gluten, sugar and dairy!
-And, now that you believe that, maybe it’s time for you to go one step further and take the step to do a full cleanse with me.
-Not only will I guide you through the whole process, I will share with you recipes and meal ideas that will take the stress and guess-work out of the process.
+The next step for a healthy lifestyle is to complete a full cleanse with me.
+Not only will I guide you through the whole process, I will share with you recipes and meal ideas that will take the stress out of the process.
 My 30-day cleanse program, prepared with the help of a holistic nutritionist, is offered free of charge to my customers who have all the cleanse products they need.